-• Students must contact Financial Aid for information on the effects of a Leave of Absence on financial aid packages.

-- Students who request and receive a Leave of Absence or who withdraw from the University and subsequently return must meet with an Advisor to reestablish their academic plan/degree map. - If a student takes a Leave of Absence during a course, the student must repeat the entire course unless a final grade can be given.
-Students taking a LOA may have financial obligations.
+- Students must contact Financial Aid for information on the effects of a Leave of Absence on financial aid packages. - Students who request and receive a Leave of Absence or who withdraw from the University and subsequently return must meet with an Advisor to reestablish their academic plan/degree map. - If a student takes a Leave of Absence during a course, the student must repeat the entire course unless a final grade can be given. - Students taking an LOA may have financial obligations.

-Student must fill out a Leave of Absence (LOA) Request Form.
-The request must be approved by the Academic Department, Student Finance Department, and International Student Services Department (if applicable) before submission to the Registrar's Office.
+Application for LOA must be made prior to the start of the session in which the LOA is to begin.
+The LOA will NOT be granted for a session that has already started.
+If a student takes a Leave of Absence during a course, the student must repeat the entire course unless a final grade can be given.
+Students must fill out a Leave of Absence (LOA) Request Form by the deadline announced by the University.
+The request must be approved by the Academic Department, Student Finance Department, and International Student Services Department (if applicable).
 The Student Retention and Services Department will file the request and keep track of students on LOA.
-Failure to return at the end of an approved leave of absence results in a student's being withdrawn from the University.
+Failure to return at the end of an approved leave of absence results in the student being withdrawn from the University.
 The effective date of the withdrawal is the last day of an approved leave of absence.